');

 About Miami, FL

-Miami is a major city in Florida with a population of 446,663 residents.
-The median household income is $59,390 per year, which is near the national average.
-The median age in Miami is 39.7 years.
+Miami is a major city located in Florida with a population of 446,663 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,390 per year, which is 21% below the national median of $75,149.
+The median age of 39.7 years is close to the US median age of 38.9 years.

 How Miami Ranks in Florida